 Source: S&P Capital IQ.

-ExxonMobil's earnings fluctuate pretty substantially with the price of oil, though the company has managed to remain profitable for more than 15 consecutive years.
+Over the past several years, ExxonMobil's earnings and free cash flow have fluctuated somewhat with the price of oil, but they've rebounded and the company has managed to remain profitable throughout.

 2. Return on equity and debt